prarthnab21/prarthnab21/README.md

-- 👋 Hi, I’m @prarthnab21
+- 👋 Hi, I’m
-- 👀 I’m interested in SWE and Data Science roles
+- 👀 I’m interested
-- 🌱 I’m currently obtaining my masters from Boston University in Data Science
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on many fun projects
+- 💞️ I’m looking to
 - 📫 How to reach me ...
-- 😄 Pronouns: she/her/hers
+- 😄 Pronouns:
-- ⚡ Fun fact: learning how to ski
+- ⚡ Fun fact:

 <!---
 prarthnab21/prarthnab21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.